 - Staff should model and practice hand-washing.
 For example, for lower grade levels, use bathroom time as an opportunity to reinforce healthy habits and monitor proper hand-washing.

-- Students and staff should use fragrance-free hand sanitizer when hand-washing is not feasible.
+- Students and staff should use hand sanitizer when hand-washing is not feasible.
 Sanitizer must be rubbed into hands until completely dry.
 Note: frequent hand-washing is more effective than the use of hand sanitizers.

 - If soap and water are not readily available, hand sanitizer that is at least 60% ethyl alcohol-based can be used (for staff and older children who can safely use hand sanitizer).